Roadie Seller

 Usability Testing

-Beside UX professionals, we also wanted to hear feedback from our target users on our product, so we could iterate the product and enhance user experience in the future.
+We also wanted to hear feedback from our target users other than UX professionals and stakeholders on our product, so we could evaluate the usability of our product and make iterations in the future.
 We showed the Figma prototype to 4 small business sellers on Zoom and conducted task-based think aloud to observe how they navigate our platform and hear what they think about our design.

 06. Reflection